 One feature of note is that Firefox does not backup your configuration and data like some browsers (e.g. Settings and Bookmarks).
 This might be considered a negative my some as it will mean you need to manually configure the browser on each device you use but from a privacy perspective, this is definitely a good thing.

 Firefox does an excellent job of warning users when the website they are visiting isn’t served over a secure HTTPS connection.
-In addition it includes a blocker for known malicious websites meaning you can browse with confidence.
-As part of the inbuilt Phishing and Malware Protection it will also warn you if a file that you download is potentially dangerous.
+In addition, it includes a blocker for known malicious websites meaning you can browse with confidence.
+As part of the inbuilt Phishing and Malware Protection, it will also warn you if a file that you download is potentially dangerous.
 By default Firefox also blocks social media trackers, Cross-site tracking cookies, Cryptominers, and Fingerprinters on all sites.

 Firefox is frequently updated and well maintained by a security conscious team of experts making it an ideal choice if you want to use a more mainstream browser but still care about security and privacy.

 Brave states that you can browse 3 times as fast compared to using Chrome.
-It is built on the open-source Chromium project and promotes itself to users on that basis that your data is yours and only yours.
+It is built on the open-source Chromium project and promotes itself to users on the basis that your data is yours and only yours.

 Regarding fingerprinting, what Brave does is randomize your fingerprint, which has the effect of changing the way you appear to every site upon every browser restart.
 It’s a clever solution to a complex problem and really helps protect you and your online actions from being tracked.

 Brave has a “Block third-party cookies” setting as the default cookie setting.
-This way it prevents ads and third party cookies from tracking you, but at the same time allows the websites you are visiting to create and store first-party cookies to function properly.
-Login successfully, remember your language settings and analytics data and more which is convenient for you, the end user.
+This way it prevents ads and third-party cookies from tracking you, but at the same time allows the websites you are visiting to create and store first-party cookies to function properly.
+Login successfully, remember your language settings and analytics data and more which is convenient for you, the end-user.
 It’s also free to use!